LieberInstitute/spatialDLPFC/code/analysis/README.md

 `01_nnSVG.sh`

 `02_nnSVG_pairwise_subset.R`
 Run nnSVG by subsetting the data for just the two clusters of interest.
 Results objects contain "subset" in the name.
 Did this for 6 pairs of clusters that Kristen was interested in.
-Results are here `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/processed-data/rdata/spe/13_nnSVG/pairwise`
+Results are here `/dcs04/lieber/lcolladotor/spatialDLPFC_LIBD4035/spatialDLPFC/processed-data/rdata/spe/13_nnSVG/pairwise` I submitted two jobs to each the shared queue, bluejay, and caracol.
+Bash scripts below.

 `02_nnSVG_pairwise_subset_caracol.sh`